Fabrica Blog

 }

-Customize the Spec: You can edit the fields in ProductSpec as needed.
+You can edit the fields in ProductSpec as needed.
 Your resource definitions stay in the versioned API directory (apis/<group>/<version>/).
+Let’s add several additional fields and ensure the updated struct definition resembles the code below:

 Now generate the REST API handlers, storage, and routes: